 - Trip Best Season : March-April & August-November

-If you are wondering to have a thrilling experience of climbing and trekking, the Tent Peak climbing is one of the best destinations to travel and make endless memories.
+If you are wondering to have a thrilling experience of climbing and trekking, Tent Peak climbing is one of the best destinations to travel and make endless memories.
 The Tent peak climbing with 5663 meters height, also known as Tharpu Chilu peak climbing, provides superb views of unparalleled Annapurna Sanctuary from the summit of Tent Peak and other magnificent Himalayas such as; Hiunchuli, and Singuchuli.
 The Tent Peak climbing is a worthy challenge to experience for the enthusiastic trekkers in the Annapurna Sanctuary region of Nepal.
 Tent Peak is one of the famous and alluring climbing peaks in the Annapurna Sanctuary region of Nepal.
-Both experienced trekkers and novice climbers can easily do this climbing.
-The Tent Peak Climbing provides you exhilarating climbing experience to stand on a summit of the wonderful mountain at 5663 meters and to have a wonderful feeling that as you are at the top of the world.
-This amazing Peak climbing lets you visit the Machhapuchhre Base Camp, the perfect location to view sensational mountain vistas and excellent photo spot.
-During our trek of the Tent Peak, the landscapes is equally charming along with the pleasant scenery of the rhododendron forests, terraced lands, most beautiful Himalayas summit, rice fields, waterfalls, face climbing, combining glacier travel, tiptoeing on the knife ridges, a breathtaking circle of hanging glaciers and moraines including the Annapurna Base Camp.
+Both experienced trekkers and novice climbers can easily conquer the climbing.
+The Tent Peak Climbing provides you exhilarating climbing experience to stand on the summit of the wonderful mountain at 5663 meters.
+This amazing Peak climbing lets you visit the Machhapuchhre Base Camp, the perfect location to view sensational mountain vistas and an excellent photo spot.
+During our trek of the Tent Peak, the landscapes are equally charming along with the pleasant scenery of the Rhododendron forests, Terraced lands, most beautiful Himalayas summits, Rice fields, Waterfalls, Face climbing, combining glacier travel, tiptoeing on the knife ridges, a breathtaking circle of hanging glaciers, and moraines including the Annapurna Base Camp.